estuary/flow/site/docs/concepts/derivations.md

 read a source collection without a delay and update a register.
 Then, read a collection with a read delay and determine whether the desired action has happened or not.
-For example, source from a collection a sensor readings and index the last timestamp of each sensor in a register.
+For example, source from a collection of sensor readings and index the last timestamp of each sensor in a register.
 Then, source the same collection again with a read delay: if the register timestamp isn't more recent